Year of Milkweed

 Why are we doing it?

 Milkweed illustrates the close connection between native plants and wildlife — monarch butterfly caterpillars have evolved to feed exclusively on milkweed leaves.
-With their striking orange and black wings, Eastern monarchs are abundant on Governors Island during their migration in late summer and fall, but their populations have been experiencing significant decline throughout the United States over the past several years [link out to Xerxes Society or similar link instead of explaining it].
+With their striking orange and black wings, Eastern monarchs are abundant on Governors Island during their migration in late summer and fall, but their populations have been experiencing significant decline throughout the United States over the past several years.
 Integrating this volume of milkweed plants into Governors Island’s green spaces will allow monarchs to safely complete their life cycles while increasing native plant habitats for all Island wildlife.

 How can I get involved?